 One of the great things about credit card rewards is that they allow you to indulge in things you normally would never buy yourself.
 For me, that guilty indulgence is Starbucks.
 I love their burnt-tasting overpriced cup of Joe.

-- The Discover More credit card gives a 5% Cashback Bonus on category spending and 0.25% to 1.00% on everything else.
+- Some Discover It cards give 5% cash back on category spending (which sometimes includes eating out) that rotates each quarter and 1% on everything else.
 Those rewards add up fast if you max out your 5% spending.

 - Then when you redeem your cash back, you can multiply the value even further by choosing partner gift cards in lieu of cash.
 For Starbucks, each $45 in accumulated Cashback Bonus will buy you a $50 gift card (that’s an 11.11% boost in value).

 - But I don’t stop there.
-Instead of spending those gift cards directly, I transfer their balances onto an old gift card I’ve been using for years which has earned Gold status (any gift card will automatically be upgraded to gold after buying 30 drinks).
+Rather than spending those gift cards directly, I transfer the balances to an existing Starbucks gift card that I’ve been using for years which has earned Gold status (any gift card will automatically be upgraded to gold after buying 30 drinks).
 With the Gold Card, you get free syrups and milk options.